davepinch/pinchy.cc/content/about/this-is-my-commonplace-book.md

 ---
 title: "This is my *commonplace book*."
-next: "This is my extended memory as I get older."
+next: "enough about me, let's talk about you"
 tags:
   - Commonplace book (en.wikipedia.org)
   - about me
 ---
-It contains a hodge podge of snippets, photos, reminders, bookmarks - anything of interest to me.
+It contains a hodge podge of pages, anything I wish to record.